ExACT: Teaching AI Agents to Explore with Reflective-MCTS and Exploratory Learning: Method

 Web tasks are highly diverse as different websites have different layouts and functionalities (e.g., Amazon versus Reddit), and almost every webpage is unique.
 Although search-augmented agents have shown promising results in web navigation tasks, their performance is limited by the complexity of web environments and their inability to quickly adapt to unseen environments.

-We propose Reflective Monte Carlo Tree Search (\rmcts), an extension of classic MCTS that improves the agent's decision making process on the fly by incorporating reflection over its past task executions, and state estimations using multi-agent-debate (\Cref{subsec:policy and value function}).
+We propose Reflective Monte Carlo Tree Search (\rmcts), an extension of classic MCTS that improves the agent's decision making process on the fly by incorporating reflection over its past task executions, and state estimations using multi-agent-debate.
 We present a high-level overview of an \rmcts{} agent in \Cref{fig:rmcts_high_level}, and a pseudo-code description in \Cref{subsec:rmcts pseudo ode}.
 Similarly to classic MCTS, an \rmcts{} agent during \textbf{inference} predicts an action $a_t$ by iteratively building a search tree that explores the current decision space (i.e., looping over selection, expansion, simulation, and back-propagation steps).
 Unlike classic MCTS, \rmcts{} also iteratively \textbf{improves} the search process by 1) using contrastive reflection to identifying past mistakes/successes; and 2) updating the agent's policy and value functions (in-context) to improve its future task executions during inference.
 This improvement step helps \rmcts{} to avoid repeating the same mistakes and to explore more promising actions when faced with similar situations in the future.
 For clarity, we describe this improvement process in the context of \emph{policy} reflection, since value reflection is highly similar\footnote{ For value reflection, we reflect on states for erroneous state estimations instead of actions.
 Then, we prompt the VLM to predict the expected future actions, and generate a reflection contrasting the agent's actual actions. }.

 \paragraph{Contrastive Reflection} Policy (or value) function consists of three steps: 1) error attribution; 2) constrastive learning; and 3) memorization of reflection.
-Given a (long-horizon) trajectory $\tau$, this process intuitively corresponds to first identifying the most ‘erroneous’ action, then analyzing the error by comparing what the agent \emph{expected} to achieve with what \emph{actually happens}, and finally storing this knowledge by remembering the task and state where the error occurred.
-This process is inspired by human cognitive learning \citep{marton2014necessary}, where contrasting our mental model of the world with reality serves as an effective way to gather new knowledge.
+Given a (long-horizon) trajectory $\tau$, this process intuitively corresponds to first identifying the most ‘erroneous’ action, then analyzing the error by comparing what the agent \emph{expects} to achieve with what \emph{actually happens}, and finally storing this knowledge by remembering the task and state where the error occurs.
+This process is inspired by human cognitive learning \citep{marton2014necessary}, where contrasting our mental model of the world with the reality is an effective way to obtain new knowledge.

 Formally, given a task $g$ and trajectory $\tau$, we first identify $n_{\pi}$ most erroneous actions (and $n_{V}$ value estimates for value reflection) for reflection, based on the difference between the VLM's \emph{predicted} future success $V$ and the search-tree's \emph{simulated} future success $Q$: